-I know from experience that scaling Solutions Consultants (SCs) and sales teams as a whole can be a challenge, as I have witnessed how it can take up to 24 months to fully mint a new Solutions Consultant.
-Demo videos are the solution for growing B2B software companies when scaling their enterprise sales teams and, in particular, their technical sales teams.
+I know from experience that scaling Solutions Consultants (SCs) and sales teams as a whole can be a challenge.
+I have witnessed how it can take up to 24 months to fully mint a new Solutions Consultant.
+Demo videos are the solution for growing B2B software companies when scaling their enterprise sales teams.
+And, in particular, their technical sales teams.

-Due to the varied role, Solutions Consultants must be able to walk a prospect through a product demo, discuss in-depth challenges and scope solutions to those challenges.
-With such a long time-to-value, increasing headcount is rarely the answer for high-growth companies without the use of demo videos.
+Due to the varied role, SCs must be able to walk a prospect through a product demo, discuss in-depth challenges, and scope solutions to those challenges.
+With such a long time to value, increasing headcount is rarely the answer for high-growth companies without the use of demo videos.

 This is a challenge I was recently facing in my own organization.
 We needed to scale fast as well as increase our competitive advantage and regain control of the sales cycle.
 It seemed like an impossible task, but I looked towards utilizing demo videos in the sales cycle for the answer.